In this tutorial, we make a simple yet cool Raspberry Pi Git server that is perfect for hosting your next code project.

-2. secondly you will need to make sure you have SSH enabled.
+2. You will need to make sure you have SSH enabled.
 If you haven’t got this done, then you can find out how to do this in our SSH tutorial.

 3. Now you might want to store this on a USB drive.
 If you want to do this, then you will need to mount the USB drive.
-You will find my guide to mounting a USB drive on Raspberry Pi incredibly handy.
+You will find our guide to mounting a USB drive on Raspberry Pi incredibly handy.

 This process is all you need to do to have the Git server up and running.
 It really is pretty easy, the next part we will go into creating your first repository and pushing updates to it.

 Setting up your First Repository

 Now let’s make our very own first repository so that we can start pushing code/data to it.
 There are more complex commands that you will probably want to learn, but these basics will be perfect to get you going.

 1. Firstly, we need to make a directory for where our new repository will be stored.
 The -p tag will create any directories in our path that doesn’t already exist.

 mkdir -p /home/pi/git/myFirstRepository

 2. Now let’s move into the directory by using the cd command.

 3. Now let’s initialize the Git repository using the bare command.

 git init --bare

 4. You will need to repeat these steps whenever you need to make a new repository.
 Now that’s all done we’re ready to do our first commit.

 5. On Windows or Mac computer you will need to download Git to be able to start pushing code to our repository.
 I recommend downloading and using git-scm.

 6. Once you have installed it, you should have some extra options when you right click within a folder.

 7. In the folder you wish to commit, right click and then go to Git bash.
 It should open a window that looks like a command prompt.